Traits that Bind all Seminarians Together

 4. Commitment to Holistic Growth

-Seminarians value holistic growth, recognizing that our personal, spiritual, intellectual, and emotional well-being are interconnected.
-We strive for balance in our lives, nurturing our relationships, pursuing self-care, and fostering personal development alongside our academic and spiritual pursuits.
-We understand that our own growth and transformation are integral to our ability to guide and support others.
+Seminarians value holistic growth, recognizing that personal, spiritual, intellectual, and emotional well-being are interconnected.
+We strive for balance in our lives, nurturing relationships, pursuing self-care, and fostering personal development alongside academic and spiritual pursuits.

 5. Authenticity and Vulnerability